RaisimUnreal

 rsu_maps

 You can purchase a custom map.
-If you send a description of the site and necessary pictures, we will send you a quote.
+Send a site description and reference images to receive a quote.
 Note that the map can be as good as the data you provide.

 Weather

 If you see a dropdown menu for weather on the main menu panel, that means that map supports dynamic weather.
 If it does not support dynamic weather, it will support dynamic lighting so that you can move the light source around.
-Weather related computation and visualization are costly and you can use a simpler map such as “simple” if you want to save computational resources.
+Weather-related computation and visualization are costly.
+Use a simpler map such as “simple” to reduce compute load.

 Here is an example of weather changes